FAQs

 My child's (therapist, teacher, etc.) thinks that this might be too long of a period away, can they just try camp for a week to see if they like it?

-With all due respect to these professionals who want the best for your child, it is difficult to understand the value of an overnight camp experience if one did not experience overnight camp as a camper or staff member.
-We do not offer shorter sessions at Camp Sequoia for the following reasons:
+While we highly value feedback from professionals who want the best for your child, it’s difficult to understand the value of an overnight camp experience if they never participated in such an experience as a camper or staff member.
+We don’t offer shorter sessions at Camp Sequoia for the following reasons:

 • It takes longer than one week for children with social learning needs to develop friendships.